zlxi02/sql-support-bot/README.md

 # Zachary Xi - SQL Support Bot Eval Framework

-Hi Harrison and Sam, thanks for taking the time to review my take home.
+Hi Harrison and Sam, thanks for taking the time to review my take home!

 **Recommended Review Order:**
 1. Open `EVALUATION_FRAMEWORK.html` in browser -- overview of the evaluation framework